 A range of assessment methods are applied throughout the programme.
 These include essays, projects, reports, presentations and case studies.

-The programme is open to degree holders from a university or other recognised degree-awarding body.
+University of Galway entry requirement: The programme is open to degree holders from a university or other recognised degree-awarding body.
 Applicants should hold an NQAI Level 8 qualification or equivalent; IELTS score of 6.5 or equivalent, if applicable.

 1 year, full-time